telerik/maui-docs/knowledge-base/package-version-not-found.md

 ---
 title: Package Version Not Found
-description: Learn what are the tips for solving erros when the Telerik NuGet package version is not found.
+description: Learn how to resolve errors like "error NU1102 Unable to find package Telerik.UI.for.Maui with version (>= x.x.x)"
 type: troubleshooting
 page_title: How to solve erros when the Telerik NuGet package version is not found
 slug: package-version-not-found